Skip to Content

 RELATED POST: My Top 10 Life-Changing Books

-15. Get creative to live in the present moment
+15. Get creative

-As mentioned above, creative pursuits are a great way to focus our attention on the present moment.
+Creative activities are a great way to focus our attention on the present moment.
 Doing something creative works all kinds of different parts of our brains that don’t allow us to be on autopilot.
 Creativity means working our critical thinking skills, our imaginations, and problem solving all at once.

 This applies especially when we’re learning a new skill.
 So if you’ve never taken Latin dance classes, now might be the time to try!
 Or learn an instrument (or a new one from a different instrument family!).
 Or maybe learn to sketch, or ski, or write poetry, or sing.
-The sky’s the limit.
+The sky’s the limit!

 RELATED POST: 40 Creative Affirmations

-16. Exercise
+17. Exercise

 Yes, our success each day is predicated on our good health.
 When you put all these tips into practice only for your mental health, you are being remiss.